digidem/mapeo-core/README.md

 ### `status = mapeo.getDatabaseStatus()`

-Retrieves the status of the database, returns an array of hypercore feed download status.
+Retrieves the status of the database, returns an array of Device IDs and their download status. download status.

 ```